25 Oct What are Playable Ads?

 Why Does It Matter?

-We will point out some of the main reasons to use playable ads.
+We will point out some of the main reasons to use these ads.

 - Great conversion.
 The number of users that get impressed by this technique is larger because these ads are not seen like real ads.
 In this case, the user doesn’t feel that is being persuaded to do something.
 The impression is that he is receiving something for his own interest.
 So, the conversion rate is 7 times higher as mNectar states.